PhillKroger/Keneasyio/README.md

 # Keneasyio

-> Hooray 🙌<br>
+[Our successes]
+> This project was sent to several competitions in different directions.<br>
+> Among the participants of the high school in Moscow.
+Hooray 🙌 !!!
-> This project won the digitalstart-2022 competition in the nomination "web development"<br>
+> Keneasyio won the DigitalStart-2022 competition in the nomination "web development" #Keneasyio )))

 Introduction
 -----------